MichaelScovell/buy-me-coffee-daap/README.md

 Technologies used:
 - Solidity - Used for developing the smart contracts
 - Hardhat - Ethereum development environment used for compiling and deploying the contracts
-- Ethers.JS - JS Library used for interacting with Ethereum
+- Ethers.JS - JS Library used for interacting with Ethereum Blockchain
 - React - For the frontend UI
-- Alchemy - Platform used for connecting the application to the blockchain
+- Alchemy - Platform used for connecting the application to the Blockchain

 ### How to use